Team-4D/SetapWeek4/RealQuestion.md

 ## Q: How many societies were you interested in, and how many have you actually gone to? + why did you miss their events?

+## Q: What's your best way to interact with a society's event?
+Do you prefer seeing the details first, chatting to someone before deciding or being able to reserve a spot through an app?

+## Q: If you were to share an event with friends, what would be the easiest way for you to do that eg. communication through text, sharing posts etc.?

+## Q: If you’re deciding whether to attend an event, would you prefer a feature that lets you see who else is attending, or do you prefer to keep it more private and decide solo?
+Why?

+## Q: If you attended an event of a society in the past, what do you think the society could have done thrto make you feel more excited about going?
+How can ypur suggestions be implemented?